FindMySchool LogoFindMySchool

 Mobile Phone Policy: The school has strict rules regarding mobile phones, which must be off and away all day.
 This is strictly enforced to protect focus and wellbeing, but can be a culture shock for students used to constant connectivity.

 Competitive entry: Getting in is not guaranteed, even for those relatively close by.
-The 1.1-mile distance in 2024 is generous for London but can shrink.
+Recent published distance data around 1.1 miles is generous for London but can shrink.
 Families should always have a backup plan.

 Elizabeth Garrett Anderson School is a shining example of what state education can achieve.
 It offers a sophisticated, empowering, and rigorous environment that allows girls to thrive without the distraction or dominance of boys.
 It demands ambition from its students and gives them the tools to realise it.
 Best suited to families who want a dynamic, modern education that champions female leadership, and who are ready to support their daughters in a high-achieving, fast-paced environment.
 The main challenge is securing a place.

 Yes.
 The school's quality was confirmed by Ofsted in January 2025, receiving Outstanding grades for Behaviour, Personal Development, and Leadership.
-It ranks in the top 16% of schools in England for GCSE results, with progress scores consistently above the national average.
+It ranks 1,318th out of 3,895 schools in England for GCSE academic outcomes, with a Progress 8 score of +0.24.

 There is no fixed catchment area.
 Places are allocated based on distance from the school.
-In 2024, the last distance offered was 1.136 miles.
+Recent published admissions data in this review showed a furthest offered distance of 1.136 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 No, Elizabeth Garrett Anderson is an 11-16 school.
 Students leave at the end of Year 11 to attend Sixth Form colleges or other school sixth forms.
 The school provides extensive support for this transition, and students secure places at top providers across London.